Independence High School (Frisco, Texas)

 Independence High School is a public high school located in the city of Frisco, Texas (USA) and classified as a 5A school by UIL.
 It is a part of the Frisco Independent School District located within Collin County.
-It opened in the fall of 2014 to freshmen, sophomore, junior and senior students.
+It opened in the fall of 2014 to freshmen, sophomore, and junior students.
 The first class to graduate was the class of 2016.
 For the 2021-2022 school year, the school was rated "A" by the Texas Education Agency.

 History

 Independence High School was opened to students in 2014.

 Alan Waligura has been principal since the school's opening in 2014.

 Athletics

 The Independence Knights compete in the following sports: